chrished/intro_prog_py/README.md

   * open the "Anaconda prompt" on Windows, or the "terminal" on Mac/Linux
   * type `conda install -c anaconda unidecode` and press enter, say yes if conda asks you to install packages

-### Excercises Class 0
+#### Excercises Class 0
 0.1.
-As an exercise you should create a private repository on github (sign up as an academic account if possible so you get unlimited private repositories).
-Clone the repository to your computer and add a txt file.
-Commit your work and then push it to the github server.

-0.2.
+Make a repository on github put some file in it and push it to the server 0.2.
 Open Spyder and run the "Hello World!" program.

 ## Class 1 - First Introduction to Python